mlecoz/CKTrendsAPI/README.md

     return true
 }
 ```

+## Refresh from CKTrends!
+Open CKTrends.
+Ensure that the proper app is selected (tap Change App if you have multiple apps to choose from).
+Tap Refresh in the upper left hand corner.
+This will open your app and run the API code.
+On your first refresh, this may take some time.
+Re-open CKTrends after waiting, and your trends should display!

 ## Notes
 - This API only tracks your Production CloudKit database.
 It will not track your Development CloudKit database.